WarpWorld/CCPack-PC-MCCHaloCE/README.md

 If you want to update broken injections or add new effects, feel free to create a pull request.

+## Credits
+The song used in the Berserker effect is provided by Vertex https://www.youtube.com/watch?v=IX8bAxvUFnc The song used in the Sick Beats effect is provided by https://www.youtube.com/watch?v=3z4z7oECbG4 The Cursed Halo mod, including a big portion of the crowd control H1 scripts, were created by InfernoPlus CrowdControl framework is provided by CrowdControl

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)